Top 4 Signs of a Pool Leak in your yard

 However, you‘re not ready to call a company yet because you want to know for certain whether you have a pool leak or not.
 Smart!

 So, here are some of the main things to look for when you have a pool leak and how to test for it.
-The last thing on this list will definitely tell you if you have a pool leak, so read all of the way to the end.
+The last thing on this list will definitively tell you if you have a pool leak, so read all of the way to the end.

 1. Wet Spot in your Yard

-2. Water Running in Alleyway
+2. Water Running in your Alley-way

 This is another very common thing we see in pool leaks.
 Again, most pool leaks don’t show signs like this, but it happens often enough that if you see it, it would be wise to suspect your pool.